shashwat-9/OCP-JAVA/src/Chapter2_Data_Type_Operators/Basics_and_Primitive_Data_Types.md

  - octal - prefixed with '0'
  - hexadecimal - prefixed with '0x' or '0X'

-Suffix 'l' or 'L' of long type and - sign can be added regardless of the number system used.
+ - '-' sign can be added regardless of the number system used.
+The number representation is just value, and we add sign explicitly.

 ###### Representing Integers
  - Integer data types can represent both positive and negative values.
+ - Can't assign a value out of the range for any integral types.
+Overflow and underflow calculations occur when the arithmetic calculation over int literals results in out of range for that literal.
  - Value of Char types can be regarded as 16-bit unsigned integer.
+No cycle/overflow calculations for chars in java.
+Further any value out of the range (0 to 2^16 -1)assigned to char will lead to compile time error.
  - Java uses two's complement to store signed values of integer.
  - In bit representation, the MSB(Most Significant Bit) represents the sign of the integer.